 New Horizons will conduct a five-month-long study of the Pluto system, as it approaches, fly past (closest approach on July 14, 2015), and recedes from its target.
 It will study the global geology and geomorphology of Pluto and Charon, map their surface compositions and temperatures, and examine Pluto's atmospheric composition and structure.

-The spacecraft also will study the two small moons recently discovered in orbit around Pluto (for details see Pluto, moons).
-Then New Horizons will head deeper into the Kuiper Belt to investigate one or more of the icy mini-worlds in this vast region, at least a billion miles beyond Neptune's orbit.
+The spacecraft also will study the famil of small moons recently discovered in orbit around Pluto (for details see Pluto, moons).
+Then New Horizons will then head deeper into the Kuiper Belt to investigate one or more of the icy mini-worlds in this vast region, at least a billion miles beyond Neptune's orbit.

 The spacecraftThe 1,050-pound, piano-sized probe was launched on January 19, 2006, by an Atlas V rocket, then given a final boost by a kick-stage solid propellant motor.
 It achieved the highest Earth escape velocity of any spacecraft 57,600 km/h (35,800 mph), reaching lunar orbit distance just nine hours after third stage separation and on track to surpass the distance of Jupiter 13 months later.
 (See fastest spacecraft).

 The New Horizons science payload, developed under direction of Southwest Research Institute, includes imaging infrared and ultraviolet spectrometers, a multi-color camera, a long-range telescopic camera, two particle spectrometers, a space-dust detector and a radio science experiment.
 The dust counter was designed and built by students at the University of Colorado, Boulder.